rust-lang/rustc-perf/docs/comparison-analysis.md

 We ignore the lower fence, because result data is bounded by 0.

-This upper fence is often called the "significance threshold".
+This upper fence is called the "significance threshold".

-### How is confidence in whether a test analysis is "relevant" determined?
+### How is relevance of a test run summary determined?

-The confidence in whether a test analysis is relevant depends on the number of significant test results and their magnitude.
+The relevance test run summary is determined by the number of significant and relevant test results and their magnitude.

 #### Magnitude